 A good set of fireplace accessories or fireplace tools is a necessity, of course.
 At minimum, you will want a poker, a hearth broom, and a shovel for ash cleanup.
-Other useful tools include a set of tongs for moving logs, and a hoe for moving ashes around (especially useful in pushing ashes into the ash pit).
+Other useful fireplace accessories include a set of tongs for moving logs, and a hoe for moving ashes around (especially useful in pushing ashes into the ash pit).
 Try to become familiar with the anatomy of a fireplace.

 Some people also like a bellows, for blowing air into the coal bed to start a faltering fire (and for decoration).